Karmad01/SRHC_Implementation/README.md

 * Federico Ramponi
 * John Lygeros

-## Instructions for running this code :
+## Instructions for running the code :
 *